 Windows 10 packs a handful of fresh keyboard shortcuts, all tied to newfound abilities inside the revamped operating system.
 There are many more than we can list here, so head over to PCWorld’s guide to Windows 10’s keyboard shortcuts to learn all about them.
 If you really want to get fancy, augment those hotkeys with Windows 10's new touchpad gestures for true shortcut mastery.

 More obscure Windows tools

-Microsoft’s loaded the operating system with power tools designed for PC enthusiasts and obscure Windows 10 features that fly under the radar, but ease everyday headaches.
+Microsoft’s loaded the operating system with time-saving tools and obscure Windows 10 features that fly under the radar, but ease everyday headaches.
 And once you’ve wrapped your head around everything Windows 10 has to offer, be sure to load up your PC with the best free software around.

 Today's Best Tech Deals